The Seven

 "The Seven" is the 123rd episode of the NBC sitcom Seinfeld.
 This was the 13th episode for the seventh season, originally airing on February 1, 1996.
-In this episode, Elaine and Kramer turn to Newman to resolve a dispute over which of them is rightful owner of a bike, George wants to name his first child Seven, and Jerry dates a woman who seemingly never changes her clothes.
+In this episode, Kramer wants a girls' bike from Elaine in return for fixing her neck pain, another couple steals George's plan to use a jersey number as a baby name, and Jerry must find out how his date is wearing the same dress every day.